 Before you start searching for your new home it's a good idea to work out what your budget is.
 What are your current outgoings and what money do you have left each month to spend on rent?

 Take into account that when you first move in you will need to provide a security deposit as well as the first month's rent and a refundable holding deposit.

 If you haven't already, make sure you go and view the property.
 If it's a house-share, meet all the people you'll be moving in with.
-The letting agent will ask you to sign a Tenancy Fee Declaration form which lists the services they will provide and the fees expected from you.
-The agent will then begin the referencing process to ensure you’re in a position to rent the property.
+The letting agent will ask you to sign a Tenancy Fee Declaration form which lists the services they will provide and the Permitted Payments expected from you, in line with the Tenant Fees Act 2019.

 Referencing is nothing to worry about.
 Tenants applying to rent need to give details of their employer and income, their previous address, and some bank account details.
 These will be checked to ensure they are able to commit to monthly rental payments.

 In some circumstances, a tenant may not be approved immediately via referencing.
-Obvious examples are students without a regular income, or someone leaving their family home for the first time with no renting history.
-This is not uncommon, and there are still options for tenants in this position.
-They could pay the rent for the full term up front, or seek out a guarantor.
+Obvious examples are students without a regular income, or someone leaving their family home for the first time with no renting history, previous credit issues, or temporary work placements.

 A guarantor needs to go through the same referencing process as a tenant.
 The normal requirement is that they are employed and a UK resident, with sufficient earnings to cover the tenant's rental commitment.